-One of the most important things a borrower can do when considering the purchase of a new home is to compare loans, loan types and loan options.
+One of the most important things a borrower can do when considering the purchase of a new home is to compare lenders and loan types.

 For a first-time VA loan borrower, the funding fee is typically 2.15 percent with no money down.
 But if that borrower makes a 5 percent down payment, the fee drops to 1.5 percent of the loan's value.
 The fee dips again if borrowers pay down 10 percent or more.

-Most lenders require a letter when gift funds are used for down payments and closing costs.
+Your lender may request a letter when gift funds are used for down payments and closing costs.
 The letter needs to include the donor's information, relationship to the borrower, details about the gift amount and transaction, plus legal phrasing that specifies no repayment is necessary.

 Lenders may have their own guidelines and requirements for gift funds.
 Talk with your loan officer for more information.